-Treatment is usually a multifaceted program that consists of medications, occupational or physical therapy, and regular exercise.
-Sometimes, surgery is used to correct joint damage.
+Treatment usually includes medications, occupational or physical therapy, and regular exercise.
+Some people need surgery to correct joint damage.
 Early, aggressive treatment is key to good results.
 And with today’s treatments, joint damage can be slowed or stopped in many cases.

 Drugs for Rheumatoid Arthritis

 As part of rheumatoid arthritis treatment, your doctor will probably prescribe a nonsteroidal anti-inflammatory drug (NSAID).
-These drugs reduce pain and inflammation but do not slow progression of RA.
-Therefore, people with moderate to severe RA often require additional drugs to prevent further joint damage.
+These medications reduce pain and inflammation but do not slow down RA.
+So if you have moderate to severe RA, you’ll probably also need to take other drugs to prevent further joint damage.

-All prescription NSAIDs carry a warning regarding the increased risk of heart attack and stroke.
-NSAIDs can also raise blood pressure.
-In addition, NSAIDs can cause stomach irritation, ulcers, and bleeding.
+There are many prescription NSAIDs that your doctor will consider.
+All of them carry a warning about the increased risk of heart attack and stroke.
+NSAIDs can also raise blood pressure and can cause stomach irritation, ulcers, and bleeding.